 Professor Bunminster Fuller is the primo dude.
 He’s a six-year-old mongrel lop and despite his title he isn’t actually very bright.
 Adopted from our niece with his paramour the late Bunzilla, he’s the cutest little thing you ever did see.
 He’s an explorer who lives in a world of his own but he has also become a proper snugglebunny in his old age.
 Named after Pete’s favourite scientist Buckminster Fuller, he’s also known as Dude, Grumpy Tuftybutt, Idiot, Grumplebunskin and Boo.
 He’s been with us the longest and we love him sooooo much.

 Joy, the black-ish rex, was named after Joy’s Wood, a nature reserve near us in Birmingham where she was dumped along with a few other rabbits in March 2016.
 We hope the person who did this thought they were doing the right thing because maybe then we could forgive them.
 Domestic rabbits cannot survive in the wild and Joy was near death when Fiona caught her (with lots of help from a sanctuary worker!).
 All the sanctuaries were full so we took her in for the night, and of course she never left.
 She had two nasty bites on her neck (maybe a rat?) and took a full week to recover, but then we discovered we’d been gifted the friendliest, sweetest, lickiest bun ever.
-We don’t know how old she is but she wasn’t neutered and is very lively so we’re guessing two.
+We don’t know how old she is but she wasn’t neutered and is very lively so we’re guessing three.
 Also answers to JoyJoy and a long-distance shake of the treat jar.

 Clementine Bundango is a six-year-old lionhead with beautiful blue eyes who we adopted from Fat Fluffs in October 2016.
 We’d been struggling to bond Bunminster and Joy but didn’t want them to be alone (rabbits are sociable creatures) so we asked Adam at Fat Fluffs to give them each a new partner.
 To our surprise, rather than two couples he threw all four rabbits in one cage to produce a pack!
 In the end the new male (Bert) didn’t get on with the others and we just wanted happy rabbits so we came away with a trio.
 Ironically Bunminster and Joy are now besotted with each other and Clem was a bit of a third wheel in the relationship, though things have settled down nicely.
 She’s named after the character from Toast of London which we were watching at the time.
 She is also known as Cautious Clem, Clembomb and Clembo, and will only accept cuddles on her own terms.